colebolebole/coleboleboles-discord-bot/README.md

 so this is my 1st ever bot ive made pretty much(besides Xacto Bot, my 1st bot i worked on)

-check out novus bot's source code (the bot i based this off of) https://github.com/novusthedev/novus-bot
+check out novus bot's source code (the bot i based this off of) https://github.com/novusthedev/novus-bot (also huge shoutout to him for making my bot possible, and also developing commands for my bot:D)

 (Code has been moved into releases!)